2023 Most Popular Online Public & Social Service Schools in Missouri

 The colleges and universities below are the most popular for public administration and social service majors pursuing an online .

-Our analysis found Columbia College to be the most popular school for public administration and social service students who want to pursue an online degree in Missouri.
-Columbia College Missouri is a moderately-sized private not-for-profit school located in the midsize city of Columbia.
+Our 2023 rankings named Columbia College the most popular online school in Missouri for public administration and social service students.
+Columbia College Missouri is a medium-sized private not-for-profit school located in the city of Columbia.

 After completing their degree, public administration and social service graduates from Columbia College Missouri carry an average student debtload of $34,955.